 What is a car lease agreement?

-A car lease agreement represents a legal contract between you and the company that’s leasing the vehicle to you.
+A car lease agreement is a legal contract between you and the leasing company.
 In many cases, leasing a car is similar to renting an apartment.
-The agreement lays out all of the terms and conditions of your contract, including the monthly costs, the length of the lease, restrictions, additional fees and more.
+It lays out the terms and conditions of your lease, including the monthly costs, the length of the lease, restrictions, additional fees and more.

-As you’re presented with an auto lease agreement, it’s crucial that you understand what you’re getting yourself into.
-While a lease offers you the chance to drive a new vehicle for less than what you’d pay if you were buying, you may end up getting slapped with penalties.
+But while a lease allows you to drive a new vehicle for less than what you would pay if you were buying, you may end up paying a variety of fees and penalties.

 What is in the vehicle financing agreement?

-The first sections of your car lease contract will likely be focused on what you’ll be expected to pay as part of the deal, including how the monthly payment is calculated.
+The first sections of your car lease contract will likely be focused on what you are expected to pay as part of the deal, including how the monthly payment is calculated.
 Then it will provide information about early termination, mileage limits, end-of-lease options and more.

 Look out for these elements:

-- Acquisition fee: An acquisition fee is the charge that leasing companies assess to arrange the lease.
-It’s generally not negotiable.
+- Acquisition fee: An acquisition fee is the charge leasing companies assess to arrange the lease.
+It is generally not negotiable.

-- Amount due at signing: One of the first sections of the agreement states exactly how much you will need to pay when you sign.
-That amount includes your down payment, but the agreement will also break down any fees, credits or rebates that factor into the total amount due.
+- Amount due at signing: The amount you will need to pay when you sign.
+It includes your down payment, but the agreement will also break down any fees, credits or rebates that factor into the total amount due.
 For example, trading in another vehicle will lower the amount due.

 - Buyout price: Look for the amount you may be able to purchase the vehicle for — along with any related fees — at the end of your lease period.

-- Capitalized cost: Also called cap cost, this is the selling price of the vehicle, which is used to calculate depreciation and how much you owe.
+- Capitalized cost: Also called cap cost, this is the selling price of the vehicle used to calculate depreciation and how much you owe.

 - Capital cost reduction: This includes any down payments, trade-ins and dealer rebates that lower the cost amount being financed.

-- Disposition fee: If you decide to walk away from the lease instead of trading it in for another lease or buying the vehicle, you’ll be charged this fee.
+- Disposition fee: If you decide to walk away from the lease instead of trading it in for another lease or buying the vehicle, you will be charged this fee.
 The disposition fee covers the costs the dealer incurs to prepare it for resale.
-You’ll often be able to get the fee waived if you sign up for a new lease.
+You will often be able to get the fee waived if you sign up for a new lease.

-- Early termination fee: The agreement should explain any fees you’ll be charged if you need to get out of your lease early.
+- Early termination fee: The agreement should explain any fees you will be charged if you need to get out of your lease early.
 Ending a lease early usually comes at a steep cost — and may require you to make all of your payments despite returning the vehicle.

-- Excessive use: Your lease will show you how many miles you’re allowed to drive each year.
-If you exceed that limit, you’ll be charged a fee based on the number of miles you drive.
-It may also reference damage to the vehicle that you’ll need to pay for when the lease is over.
+- Excessive use: Your lease will show you how many miles you are allowed to drive each year.
+If you exceed that limit, you will be charged a fee based on the number of miles you drive.
+It may also reference damage to the vehicle that you will need to pay for when the lease is over.

 - Money factor: This helps determine the interest rate on the loan.
 To find out what your interest rate is, multiply the money factor by 2,400.
 For example, a money factor of 0.0032 times 2,400 gives you an interest rate of 7.68 percent.

-- Monthly payments: The agreement should state the amount you’ll pay each month and include a detailed breakdown of the factors — including sales tax and estimated depreciation — that were used to determine that amount.
+- Monthly payments: The agreement should state the amount you will pay each month and include a detailed breakdown of the factors — including sales tax and estimated depreciation — that were used to determine that amount.

 Restrictions in the car leasing agreement